apache/spark/UPDATING.md

 of this provider.

-This section describes the changes that have been made, and what you need to do to update your if you use operators or hooks which integrate with Google services (including Google Cloud Platform - GCP).
+This section describes the changes that have been made, and what you need to do to update your if you use operators or hooks which integrate with Google services (including Google Cloud - GCP).

 #### Direct impersonation added to operators communicating with Google services
 [Directly impersonating a service account](https://cloud.google.com/iam/docs/understanding-service-accounts#directly_impersonating_a_service_account)